R score at Cégep à distance

 Calculating the R score

-To determine a student’s R score, the MEES uses the results of students in the same evaluation group, as submitted by Cégep à distance.
+To determine a student’s R score, the MES uses the results of students in the same evaluation group, as submitted by Cégep à distance.
 This “evaluation group” includes all students who took the course in that year and session and who were evaluated in the same way.
-This procedure, which was established by the MEES, has been in effect ever since the Collège de Rosemont first took responsibility for distance education through Cégep à distance, in 1991.
+This procedure, which was established by the MES, has been in effect ever since the Collège de Rosemont first took responsibility for distance education through Cégep à distance, in 1991.

 For the purposes of R score calculation, Cégep à distance uses the definition for “evaluation group” shown on the CRÉPUQ website.
 For further details on R scores, please go to the BCI website, especially the document called “Questions and Answers about the College R Score.”